MythicC2Profiles/http/documentation-c2/http/_index.md

     "key_path": "privkey.pem",
     "cert_path": "fullchain.pem",
     "debug": true,
-    "use_ssl": false
+    "use_ssl": false,
+    "error_file_path": "",
+    "error_status_code": 404,
+    "payloads": {}
     }
   ]
 }
 ```

 You can specify the headers that the profile will set on Server responses.
-If there's an error, the server will return a `404` message based on the `fake.html` file contents in `C2_Profiles/HTTP/c2_code`.
+If there's an error, the server will return a `error_status_code` message based on the `error_file_path` file contents in `C2_Profiles/HTTP/c2_code`.

 If you want to use SSL within this container specifically, then you can put your key and cert in the `C2_Profiles/HTTP/c2_code` folder and update the `key_path` and `cert_path` variables to have the `names` of those files.
 Alternatively, if you specify `use_ssl` as true and you don't have any certs already placed on disk, then the profile will automatically generate some self-signed certs for you to use.
 You should get a notification when the server starts with information about the configuration:

 ```